zerrac/mtgprint/README.md

   --decklist DECKLIST   load deck list from a file (default : decklist.txt) --language PREFERRED_LANG, -l PREFERRED_LANG
                         Card prints localized in specified language will be prioritized.
-Please use ISO code. (default : fr)
+Please use ISO code. (default : fr) --threshold THRESHOLD, -t THRESHOLD
+                        Threshold for blurriness detection.
+For image that does not reach this treshold you will be proposed to use english version of the card instead.
 ```

 Exemple :